 WASHINGTON, D.C. – The FAA has given approval for energy corporation BP and unmanned aircraft systems (UAS) manufacturer AeroVironment to fly an AeroVironment Puma AE for aerial surveys in Alaska — the first time the FAA has authorized a commercial UAS operation over land.

-WASHINGTON, D.C. – The FAA announced today that the State of Nevada’s unmanned aircraft system (UAS) test site is ready to conduct research vital to integrating UAS into the nation’s airspace.
+WASHINGTON, D.C. – The FAA announced today that the State of Nevada’s unmanned aircraft systems test site is ready to conduct research vital to integrating UAS into the nation’s airspace.
 Nevada is the third of six congressionally mandated test sites to become operational.

 Haven’t you heard?
 Pilots are no longer required, at least not on board the aircraft.
 Welcome to the world of unmanned aerial vehicles (UAVs).

 No pilots?
 Is nothing sacred anymore?
 I remember my first flights as pilot in command in both a helicopter and an airplane.
 It was me and the aircraft against the laws of nature.
 I was not overseeing flight management systems — I strapped on the aircraft, and it became part of me.